emory/inc-mm-v4/_posts/articles/2013-09-03-our-bamboula.md

   creditlink: http://www.flickr.com/photos/joi
 ---

-I'm embarrassed because I intended to write this over a year ago *(this post was created on 2013-09-03)*, but it was very important to me that I properly convey the gratitude, respect and admiration of someone that my wife and I had on our team during the birth of our daughter.
+I'm embarrassed because I intended to write this over a year ago *(this post was created on 2013-09-03)*, but it was very important to me that I properly convey the gratitude, respect and admiration of someone that my wife[^exwife] and I had on our team during the birth of our daughter.

 # Doulas